 Know how to apply the tools of Mathematical Logic to solve specific problems.

 Use of first-order logic as a mechanism for knowledge representation and reasoning.

 Logic programming: facts and rules.
-Backwards reasoning.
 Cut operator.
 Negation as failure.